YadurajManu/Bolonyay-App/README.md

 3. Make your changes and commit them with clear and descriptive messages.
 4. Push your changes to your forked repository.
 5. Create a pull request to the main repository's `main` or `develop` branch (please specify which branch to target if applicable).

-This project is currently not licensed. *(You can replace this with your chosen license, e.g., MIT License, Apache 2.0 License.
-If you do, consider adding a `LICENSE` file to the repository as well.)*